Gordon Kerry : Represented Artist

 - Browse events featuring music by Gordon Kerry

-He was Featured Composer with Musica Viva Australia in 2012; his piano quintet Aroona Dawning featured at the 2013 Huntington Estate Festival.
-The year 2012 also saw the premiere of Midnight Son, to Louis Nowra's libretto, with Victorian Opera, completed after he was awarded the Established Composer Fellowship from the Ian Potter Cultural Trust in 2009.
-Other works for the Fellowship include his Symphony for the Sydney Symphony Orchestra and the flute concerto Captain Flinders' Musick for Alison Mitchell and the Scottish Chamber Orchestra.
-His book New Classical Music: Composing Australia, which examined aspects of Australian music over the previous 30 years was published in 2009.
+He was featured composer with Musica Viva Australia in 2012; that year also saw the premiere of Midnight Son, to Louis Nowra's libretto, with Victorian Opera, which won several of that year's Green Room Awards.
+The Established Composer Fellowship from the Ian Potter Cultural Trust in 2009 supported his Symphony for the Sydney Symphony Orchestra and the flute concerto Captain Flinders' Musick for Alison Mitchell and the Scottish Chamber Orchestra.
+His book New Classical Music: Composing Australia was published in 2009.
 In 2008 he was composer in residence at the Australian National Academy of Music.

 Awards & Prizes